MA, Emancipatory K12 School Leadership

 • Bachelor's degree from a regionally accredited college or university in any major/discipline

-• Three (3) years of successful, full-time experience in public, private, or charter schools
+• Two (2) years of successful, full-time experience in public, private, or charter schools

 Curriculum and Roadmaps

-This program consists of 30 units of coursework.
-Students who have completed the CalAPA/PASC will be able to transfer 12 units of coursework and will take the remaining 18 units at SJSU’s Lurie College of Education.
-Applicants who have not completed the CalAPA/PASC can enroll in our individualized program and take an additional 12 units across the university or possibly transfer in graduate level coursework.
+This MA program consists of 30 units of coursework.
+There are 2 pathways: 1) CalAPA/PASC and 2) Individualized.
+Students who have completed the CalAPA/PASC can transfer 12 units (4 courses) of coursework and will take the remaining 18 units in the Emancipatory School Leadership MA program.
+The individualized pathway allows students to choose 12 units (4 courses) across the university or possibly transfer in graduate level coursework (up to 9 units) and will take the remaining 18 units in the Emancipatory School Leadership MA Program.
 Descriptions of the required courses and the program roadmap are available on the SJSU Catalog website.

 Upcoming Info Sessions